nmerange/nmerange.github.io/_posts/2023-6-11-Understanding-Kant.md

 In fact there are many instances where I do not appear to experience "time".
 For example, if I am present conducting an activity, I don't experience time itself.
 I am mainly experiencing the concept of time when I am looking to the future (The future is itself a time-based concept) and not there yet, or I am caught unprepared for something that needs to be done immediately or very soon - i.e. I feel I do not have enough time.

 It appears also if we were going to bring in Kant's distinction between "intuitions" and "concepts" then 'time' seems more like a concept than an intuition.
 As mentioned, there appears to be partly _a priori_.
 And it is not merely 'analytic' or merely only true by self-definition.
 Therefore it seems reasonable to conclude that there is such a thing as "synthetic _a priori_ knowledge", contrary to what most (physicalists) believe.
 At least in relation to time, though, as mentioned the _a priori_ concept of time seems pretty week, for example it doesn't seem that it could direct itself to any external objectsunless we bring in _a posteriori_ experiences, knowledge or information.
 For instance the concept of "causation"rarely becomes interesting unless it encompasses actions and reactions in the world.
-Causation seems also to be something that can be assumed _a priori_, because, as per Hume, we never see the moment when thing A becomes thing B. We see the constant conjunction between events, but then in our mind we make the link of the necessary connection between the two
+Causation seems also to be something that can be assumed _a priori_, because, as per Hume, we never see the moment when thing A becomes thing B. We see the constant conjunction between events, but then in our mind we make the link of the necessary connection between the two.